cpswarm/swarm_functions/coverage_path/README.md

   Time in seconds after which it is assumed that a swarm member has left the swarm if no position update has been received.
 * `~visualize` (boolean, default: false)
   Whether to publish the coverage path on a topic for visualization.
+* `~divide_area` (boolean, default: false)
+  Whether to divide the area among the CPSs before generating the path or to generate the path on the complete map.

 ## Code API
 [coverage_path package code API documentation](https://cpswarm.github.io/swarm_functions/coverage_path/docs/html/files.html)